wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 images: []
 ---

 I recently had to run load testing for an API that fetches data from postgres.
-I was monitoring Postgres when running the first test, and I noticed that thousands of connections were being opened, which caused some errors in postgres such as "no more connections allowed" or "out of shared memory".
+I was monitoring Postgres when running the first test, and I noticed that hundreds of connections were being opened, which caused some errors in postgres such as "no more connections allowed" or "out of shared memory".

 Clearly the database was not prepared for the load.

-So I started looking for some ways to better control the load.
+I started looking for some ways to better control the load.
 I knew that I could increase the number of connections as well as vertically scale the database, but this solution was only good if you have a predictable load that you can adjust your database for.
 It doesn't solve the problem in situations like my load test test, where the database is hit unexpectedly with a high load of requests.

 I needed something to efficiently handle connections to the database as well as graceful handling of unexpected load to avoid runtime errors.